Package 'tf'

 a tf object with the computed result.

-summary.tf returns a tf-vector with the mean function, the variance function, the functional median, and the functional range (i.e., pointwise min/max) of the central half of the functions, as defined by tf_depth().
+summary.tf returns a tf-vector with the mean function, the variance function, the functional median, and the functional range (i.e., the pointwise min/max) of the central half of the functions, as defined by tf_depth().

 See Also